 - Enter the ECCN code (e.g., 5A002).

-- Enter the Destination Country ISO code (2-letter ISO code, e.g., DE for Germany, CN for China).
+- Enter the Destination Country ISO code (2-letter ISO code, e.g., DE for Germany, CN for China, JP for Japan).

 - Click Check Exceptions.